And I don’t just mean our bodies.

 About a year later, Dan joined forces with Novartis and the Spondylitis Association of America (SAA) to kick off This AS Life Live, an interactive video series.
 Because of the partnership, media attention for Dan and for AS has grown.
 I even got the chance to have a conversation with Dan.
 It’s amazing the amount of attention a little-known disease can get when a not-so-little-known, brand-name celebrity comes out about having it.
 Dozens and dozens of articles and interviews later, ankylosing spondylitis is being repeated in the airwaves.
 Name recognition is growing.

 I have been advocating for AS education and awareness since I was diagnosed in 2013, so everyone in my circle knows I have Ankylosing Spondylitis and can either pronounce it correctly or recognize it on a page.
 They know a little bit about the disease, too, because they’ve been paying attention to my Facebook posts, articles, videos, and media interviews.
-But in the past several months I have noticed a sudden increase in friends approaching me because they met someone who has AS, glad that they have the tools to connect one sufferer with another (and, no doubt, appreciative they’ve been paying attention to my story):
+But in the past several months I have noticed a sudden increase in friends approaching me because they met someone who has AS, glad they have the tools to connect one sufferer with another (and, no doubt, appreciative they’ve been paying attention to my story):

 A church friend recently asked me to call someone whose daughter had been diagnosed.
 Another friend reached out on Facebook and asked to connect me with someone who was about to be diagnosed.
 My boss told me he met someone with AS while traveling.
 Someone in the support group I lead for people with Spondyloarthritis told me her neighbor has AS!
 And at a recent dermatology visit, the doctor interrupted my explanation of AS to tell me his wife has the disease.